-These chocolate tahini oat bars are made with healthier ingredients including dates, tahini, rolled oats, coconut oil, and naturally sweetened with medjool dates and maple syrup.
+These chocolate tahini oat bars are a delicious treat made with wholesome ingredients including tahini, rolled oats, coconut oil, and naturally sweetened with medjool dates and maple syrup.

 - you can stash them in the fridge or freezer to keep handy for when those sugar cravings hit

 Watch the video below to see how to make chocolate tahini oat bars - it is so easy!
 You can find more of my recipe videos on my YouTube channel.